renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 ```c
 gst_element_set_state (pipeline, GST_STATE_PLAYING);
 ```
 Every pipeline has an associated [state](https://gstreamer.freedesktop.org/documentation/plugin-development/basics/states.html).
-To start audio recording, the pipeline needs to be set to PLAYING state.
+To start audio video recording, the pipeline needs to be set to PLAYING state.
 ```c
 signal (SIGINT, signalHandler);
 ```
-This application will stop recording if user presses Ctrl-C. To do so, it uses signal() to bind SIGINT (interrupt from keyboard) to signalHandler().
+This application will stop recording if user presses Ctrl-C. To do so, it uses signal() to bind SIGINT (interrupt from keyboard) to signalHandler().\
-To know how this function is implemented, please refer to the following code block:
+To know how this function is implemented, please refer to the following lines of code:
 ```c
 void signalHandler (int signal)
 {